“The PCA crew is leagues above

 efficiently and effectively" - Pepsico

-Practical Computer Applications (PCA) provides expertise and consulting services for clients designing/building an Excel Dashboard and who want to develop or improve their Business Intelligence applications using Microsoft offerings.
+Practical Computer Applications (PCA) provides training and consulting services for clients designing/building an Excel Dashboard and who want to develop or improve their Microsoft Business Intelligence applications using Microsoft PowerPivot and Microsoft PowerView.

 PowerPivot and SSAS (SQL Server Analysis Services) are current Microsoft offering for the BI market.
-Microsoft currently does not have a “BI product” (like they had before in the form of acquired ProClarity or short-lived PerformancePoint Server).
-Instead Microsoft gives people the reason to upgrade to MS Office 2010 or MS Office 2013 and promotes an idea of “self-service BI”.
-Microsoft has now a “BI-stack” based on multiple technologies, tools (like Excel 2010 and SQL Server Analysis Services) and components (some of them are brilliant like PowerPivot).
-In order for users to get something based on Microsoft “BI-stack” comparable with Qlikview-based or Spotfire-based applications they need an expert consultant like PCA.
+Microsoft currently does not have a “BI product”.
+Instead Microsoft gives people a reason to upgrade to MS Office 2010 or MS Office 2013 and promotes an idea of “self-service BI”.
+Microsoft has now a “BI-stack” based on multiple technologies, tools (like Excel 2013 and SQL Server Analysis Services) and components like Microsoft PowerPivot.
+In order for users to get MS Excel Dashboards based on Microsoft “BI-stack” comparable with Qlikview, Tableau or Spotfire-based applications many companies hire an expert BI consultants such as PCA.

 PowerPivot is Microsoft’s 3rd attempt to commoditize the BI and Data Visualization market space.
-For ProClarity there have been no new releases since 2006.
 PerformancePoint Server was introduced in November, 2007, and discontinued two years later.
 Currently Microsoft is focusing on the burgeoning Data Visualization space, specifically aimed at fast growing competitors such as Qlikview, TIBCO Spotfire and Tableau.
 The back-end API of PowerPivot is available only if packaged with SharePoint and SQL Server which means that enterprise users will need a consulting services to integrate all these moving parts.
 PowerPivot has a twin-brother in the form of VertiPaq (in-memory mode) technology on the SQL Server/SSAS side.

-According to Microsoft, “The BI Semantic Model can be authored by BI professionals in the Visual Studio 2010 environment (when it will able to replace the Business Intelligence Development Studio (BIDS) part of Visual Studio 2008)”.
-When a business user creates a PowerPivot application, the model that is embedded inside the workbook is also a BI Semantic Model.
-When the workbook is published to SharePoint, the model is hosted inside an SSAS server and served up to other applications and services such as Excel Services, Reporting Services, etc. And I quote Microsoft again: “Since it is the same BI Semantic Model that is powering PowerPivot for Excel, PowerPivot for SharePoint and Analysis Services, it enables seamless transition of BI applications from Personal BI to Team BI to Organizational (or Professional) BI.“
+According to Microsoft, “The BI Semantic Model can be authored by BI professionals in the Visual Studio 2012 environment (when it will able to replace the Business Intelligence Development Studio (BIDS) part of Visual Studio 2008)”.
+When a BI Developer creates a PowerPivot application, the model that is embedded inside the workbook is also a BI Semantic Model.
+When the workbook is published to SharePoint, the model is hosted inside an SSAS server and served up to other applications and services such as Excel Services, Reporting Services, etc. Quoting Microsoft: “Since it is the same BI Semantic Model that is powering PowerPivot for Excel, PowerPivot for SharePoint and Analysis Services, it enables seamless transition of BI applications from Personal BI to Team BI to Organizational (or Professional) BI.“

-In any case, it is clear that PowerPivot, SSAS (and probably BISM) are a large part of the future of Microsoft’s BI stack and PCA is ready to provide expertise and consulting services for clients who decided to use PowerPivot.
+In any case, it is clear that PowerPivot, SSAS (and probably BISM) are a large part of the future of Microsoft’s BI stack and PCA is ready to provide training and consulting services for clients who decide to use PowerPivot and PowerView.
 From certain point of view, the future SSAS is just as a PowerPivot on steroids, e.g. it is more secure and has no 2GB limitation on file size (when using PowerPivot with SharePoint).
 Each of these tools works with Excel to build Excel Dashboards.

-Call us at 877-843-3405 or use our form to see how we can help you with your Business Intelligence applications.
+Call us at 877-843-3405 or Contact us to see how we can help you with your Business Intelligence applications.